Cautious reformers tipped for new China leadership

 Xi went to work in the poor northwest Chinese countryside as a "sent-down youth" during the chaos of the 1966-76 Cultural Revolution, and became a rural commune official.
 He went on to study chemical engineering at Tsinghua University in Beijing and later gained a doctorate in Marxist theory from Tsinghua.

-A native of the poor, inland province of Shaanxi, Xi was promoted to governor of southeastern Fujian province in 1999 and became party boss in neighboring Zhejiang province in 2003.
+A native of the poor, inland province of Shaanxi, Xi was promoted to governor of south-eastern Fujian province in 1999 and became party boss in neighbouring Zhejiang province in 2003.

 In 2007, the tall, portly Xi secured the top job in China's commercial capital, Shanghai, when his predecessor was caught up in a huge corruption case.
 Later that year he was promoted to the party's standing committee.